giuliaok/crawls_nest/guide_for_contributors.md

 - *geographies*: output the geographies for which we currently have collected a shapefile.
 This might serve in the future for plotting (still to be implemented...)
 - *all_geographies*: lists all local authorities in the UK having a distinct postcode.
 Users can chose a geography for postcode search from within this list.
 - *postcodes_la*: returns the initials of each localy authority's postcode.
 This is used in the script when searching for postcodes in a user defined geography.

+### Parallelization